microsoft/IIoT/3/README.md

   1. Copy ```SenseHat_IoTHub_Http_Lab.py``` to your Raspberry Pi using PuTTY.
     - If you installed PuTTY using the default settings, the PuTTY environment variables should be set in your PATH already.
 Otherwise, the pscp executable will be in your PuTTY directory.<br/>

-Open up a command prompt and enter the following command to copy the python script to your Raspberry Pi.
+Open up a command prompt on your local machine and enter the following command to copy the python script to your Raspberry Pi.
 If you didn't change the username/password, it should be pi/raspberry <br/>

 `pscp SenseHat_IoTHub_Http_Lab.py <userid>@<server ip or server name>:/<$path>/SenseHat_IoTHub_Http_Lab.py`